Apply for a Campus Action Project Grant

 - Adhere to the specified word limit for each section.

-- Submit the application electronically to firstname.lastname@example.org by 11:59 p.m.
-EDT on Monday, October 6, 2014.
+- Submit the online CAP application by 11:59 p.m.
+PT on Sunday, September 27, 2015.
 All application materials must be received at that time in order to be considered.
-Applicants will be notified of the grant award decisions by November 24, 2014.
+Applicants will be notified of the grant award decisions by mid-November.

 Section I — Your CAP Team

-- The project student leader will be the primary student contact for your student-driven project.
+- The project student leader will be the primary student contact for your project.
 Teams must include at least two undergraduate students but can also include additional undergraduate and graduate students.
 Your project should be student-driven.

 - In addition to the project student leader, the project adviser (faculty or staff at your school) will be the contact person for award notification, reporting, publicity, and other grant-related activities.
 We strongly advise listing an additional project adviser who can assume leadership of the project should the primary project adviser be unable to continue.